 - Obtain company name approval for the Chinese market.
 The name must be structured to include: country, corporation name, city and "representative office".

-- Apply and register with the local Administration for Industry and Commerce (AIC), including submitting a notarized copy of your parent company’s incorporation certificate and credit letter.
+- Apply and register with the local Administration for Market Regulation (AMR), including submitting a notarized copy of your parent company’s incorporation certificate and credit letter.

 - Register with the local Public Security Bureau (PSB) and obtain a “chop”.
 A chop, or an official seal bearing the company’s Chinese name, is necessary to validate documents and contracts.